 5 Secrets To Avoid A First-Time Manager’s Worst Mistakes

-The world is littered with failed construction supervisors who used to be perfectly good carpenters.
+The world is littered with failed construction supervisors who were once excellent carpenters.

 First-time managers are a challenge to work for.